sst/guide/_chapters/deploying-through-seed.md

 ![Dev build stack output screenshot](/assets/part2/dev-build-stack-output.png)

+If you don't see the above info, expand the deploy step in the build log.

 Now head over to the app home page.
 You'll notice that we are ready to promote to production.

 We have a manual promotion step so that you get a chance to review the changes and ensure that you are ready to push to production.